I'm Emily Reynolds.

 So don't forget me (forget-me-nots pictured above, wink, wink...) as I disappear from monthly posting.
-For this, my friends, this is the end of my stint as a book reviewer. ("Whew!"
+For this, my friends, is the end of my stint as a book reviewer. ("Whew!"
 You're saying, "She was WAY too long-winded for the job."
 Yeah.
 I know.

 Which is part of the reason I'm winding down.
 So one year ago, I set out to write a baker's dozen (thirteen months' worth) of reviews of my favorite children's books.
-Well, I finished this month!
+Well, I finished the thirteenth this month!

 And now, since I won't be scrambling to write a book review monthly, perhaps I'll get around to using my early morning writing time to actually write the second draft of my novel manuscript this fall.

 If any of you are interested, I'll be posting a chance to sign up for an e-mail list in the next few months.
-I'm looking for beta readers willing to go over my manuscript and give me their red pen scribbles and crossing-outs!
-Reader friends, I would love your input!
+I'm looking for beta readers willing to go over my manuscript and give me their red pen scribbles come winter!
+My bookworm friends, I would love your input!

 So, I may post something fun now and again about books, nature, motherhood, or art, but for now, I'm changing gears, and will just jump on here as time occasionally permits every few months.

 So, wish us luck as we try to keep the peace on the remote learning days for the oldest four.
 Hopefully the youngest contingent will outgrow their knack for mortifying their middle school/high school sibling counterparts on the days when they don't go to school in person.
 (Actually, sometimes it's wrestling matches and all squawks from the youngest four while the oldest two are feigning composure during Zoom meetings with classmates.
 Why, oh, why must the fights and door slams always start just after someone has just joined a video call?!